varkenvarken/weewx-extensions/readme.md

-Some weewx extensions, very much a work in progress
+Some weewx extensions, very much a work in progress.

 sunmoon.py: